pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.14.12 (2017-05-14):
+  - fix for issue 119, deepcopy not returning subclasses (reported and PR by Constantine Evans <cevans@evanslabs.org>)

 0.14.11 (2017-05-01):
   - fix for issue 103 allowing implicit documents after document end marker line (``...``) in YAML 1.2